bigb123/jolla-led-indicator-tester/README.md

 ```

 ## Observed issues
-In test mode when phone enters in energy-saving mode (the screen goes black) led can hang for a while.
-Turn on screen with tapping or clicking on/off button to go back to normal mode.
+In test mode when phone enters in energy-saving mode (the screen goes black)
+led can hang for a while.
+Turn on screen with tapping or clicking on/off button
+to go back to normal mode.

+# breath.sh
+This is short script to demonstrate how 'leds_modificator' works.
+You can
+execute it without parameters if it is in the same directory as compiled
+program.